ModOS-hh3-alternative/ModOS-Updater/README.md

 ## Legal / Liability / Safety (read this)

 - You are fully responsible for the consequences of using this tool.
 I will not help recover damaged hardware caused by misuse.
-- Use only on your own fx-CP400 or fx-CG500 or with explicit permission.
+- Use only on your own fx-CP400 or fx-CG500 with explicit permission.
 Do not use this to tamper with devices you don't own.
 - This tool modifies firmware resources and invokes OS update routines.

 ---